 Martinsville/Henry Cty.

-Meet April Spotlight Member - Joy Fleming
+Meet May Spotlight Member - Diane Dixon

 Altrusa International of Martinsville/Henry Cty.